gberche/cfrouter-java/README.md

 A Java client for the [CloudFoudry gorouter](https://github.com/cloudfoundry/gorouter) which allows to set/get/reset the routes, look up the metrics.
 It also includes a test suite that validates some of the gorouter behavior.

+Aug 2013 update: this repo has moved to https://github.com/Orange-OpenSource/cfrouter-java

 ## Getting started

 To use the basic client in your project, add the following to your Maven pom.xml: